What you should know about the patients in these studies:

 In two 16-week clinical trials with DUPIXENT when used alone compared to a placebo:

-The most common side effects include injection site reactions, pain in the throat (oropharyngeal pain) and cold sores in your mouth or on your lips.
-Eye and eyelid inflammation, including redness, swelling and itching have been seen in patients who have atopic dermatitis.
+The most common side effects include injection site reactions, eye and eyelid inflammation, including redness, swelling and itching, pain in the throat (oropharyngeal pain) and cold sores in your mouth or on your lips.

 Results when DUPIXENT was used alone†‡ every other week for 16 weeks comparedto patients taking placebo.